Best Base Layers for Skiing

 This base layer is made up of Merino Wool that has a lot of benefits.
 Merino wool is beneficial because of its anti-microbial and anti-odor properties.
 Since this base layer is created from natural material, it is very soft and comfortable and provides the warmth you expect from wool.
 In addition, by the virtue of being both extremely thin and lightweight this base layer won’t impede your movement or flexibility and it will keep you free from sweat due to its superior wicking properties.
 Because of all these features, it is a good choice for a base layer as well as adding to your comfort.

-For cross-country skiing, a good base layer is a vital requirement.
+Whether you are looking for your alpine ski gear or all-important cross-country skiing staples, a good base layer is a vital requirement.
 It will keep you warm in the cold as well as being antimicrobial and have wicking properties so that you can be free from the discomfort of sweat.
 If you are looking for the best features you can find on the market, these 5 base layers are ideal.